-Our research aims to elucidate the molecular mechanisms that underlie cellular morphogenesis and plasma membrane dynamics in mammalian cells and in budding yeast.
-We are studying the functions and structure-function relationships of cytoskeletal proteins involved in morphogenesis and in membrane trafficking, and are elucidating the regulatory circuitry that controls the activity of these cytoskeletal proteins.
+David Drubin is a professor of Cell and Development in the Department of Molecular and Cell Biology.
+His lab's research aims to elucidate the molecular mechanisms that underlie cellular morphogenesis and plasma membrane dynamics in mammalian cells and in budding yeast.
+They are studying the functions and structure-function relationships of cytoskeletal proteins involved in morphogenesis and in membrane trafficking, and are elucidating the regulatory circuitry that controls the activity of these cytoskeletal proteins.
 The approaches employed for these studies include genome-wide functional analyses, genetics and molecular genetics, biochemistry, and real time image analysis of live cells.

 Membrane Trafficking Events in Mammalian Cells.
-Since actin is among the most highly conserved proteins known, we have long believed that the results we obtain from studies on the yeast actin cytoskeleton will be directly transferable to more complex eukaryotes including humans.
+Since actin is among the most highly conserved proteins known, they have long believed that the results they obtain from studies on the yeast actin cytoskeleton will be directly transferable to more complex eukaryotes including humans.
 Defects in trafficking events and cytoskeletal proteins are linked to human diseases such as cancer and neural degeneration.
-Recently, we have begun to isolate and characterize mammalian homologues of cytoskeletal proteins that we first identified and characterized in yeast.
-We are particularly interested in determining the roles of these proteins in endocytosis and Golgi trafficking.
+Recently, they have begun to isolate and characterize mammalian homologues of cytoskeletal proteins that they first identified and characterized in yeast.
+They are particularly interested in determining the roles of these proteins in endocytosis and Golgi trafficking.
 One protein, huntingtin interacting protein 1R (Hip1R), which binds to the Huntingtin disease protein, plays a critical role in productively harnessing forces of actin polymerization for steps in membrane trafficking.
-We are also interested in investigating the roles of this and other cytoskeletal proteins in tumor cell invasion.
+They are also interested in investigating the roles of this and other cytoskeletal proteins in tumor cell invasion.

 In the News